Farhodich/ixd_notebooks/README.md

 ## 🤝 Contributing

 Feel free to contribute to this project.
-Add new Notebooks that help us explore HCI .
+Add new Notebooks that help us explore HCI.

 ## 📄 License

 This project is licensed under Creative Commons (CC BY 4.0).

+## 📝 Note for Students

+When using Google Colab:
+1. The notebooks will save to your Google Drive
+2. You can modify and experiment with the code without affecting the original
+3. Share your work by exporting to PDF or sharing your Colab notebook link